BogoWroc/java-playground/spring-boot-playground/README.md

 - request - scoped to an HTTP web request.
 Only used for web apps
 - session - scoped to an HTTP web session.
 Only used for web apps
 - global-session - scoped to a global HTTP web session.
 Only used for web apps

+# Bean lifecycle

+Container started -> Bean Instantiated -> Dependencies Injected -> Internal Spring Processing -> Your Custom Init Method (Bean is Ready for use)
+                              -> Container is Shutdown -> Your Custom Destroy Method -> STOP Bean lifecycle methods/hooks: init-method (@PostConstruct), destroy-method (@PreDestroy) For "prototype" scoped beans, Spring does not call the destroy method.
+Gasp!

 # Project initialization